justexisted/bonitaforward/docs/prevention/CASCADING_FAILURES.md

 ```

 **Prevention Checklist:**
-- ✅ Always check your platform’s request shape (Netlify: `queryStringParameters` is an object)
+- ✅ Always check your platform's request shape (Netlify: `queryStringParameters` is an object)
 - ✅ Add a defensive fallback (`rawQuery`) for environments/dev servers
 - ✅ Log clear errors that point to setup/migration issues vs bad tokens
 - ✅ Document parameter contracts in the function header